"an irresistible force – he's fearless and always gets the right results for his clients”

 Tayab is currently representing several Syrian returnees and a man who was unlawfully detained by the UK and US armed forces for a 10-year period during the Iraq war.

-Tayab will be giving a lecture on Individual Criminal Responsibility at SOAS to diplomats, lawyers and civil servants later this year.
+Tayab gave a lecture on Individual Criminal Responsibility to diplomats, lawyers and civil servants as part of the SOAS Executive Course in Public International Law.

 Political, Diplomatic International law (Human Rights / Public Law)